This can be a heavy phrase for many due to the causes of said relocation.

 For example, let’s say that your business has experienced huge growth over the last 3 years.
 So much growth that you can no longer produce enough of your product to meet demands, due to your facility’s constraints.
 This would be a great reason to relocate your office!

-The success of companies depend on how well relocations are conducted, so management and HR must put their full effort and brain power into making sure that they run smoothly.
+The success of companies depend on how well office relocations are conducted, so management and HR must put their full effort and brain power into making sure that they run smoothly.

-Headquarters Relocation Checklist: New Space Optics
+Office Relocation Checklist: New Space Optics

-It shouldn’t be a surprise that this topic is on our relocation checklist.
+It shouldn’t be a surprise that this topic is on our office relocation checklist.
 This is because everyone relocating has to make sure that the space where they are moving to is ready to go, so that their business continues on strong.